 A victim of an attorney’s negligence, may seek financial compensation through a civil lawsuit against the attorney.
 A client may also pursue criminal prosecution if the attorney is guilty of fraud or theft.
 In order for a legal malpractice claim to rise to a cause of action for negligence, the injured party must prove that the attorney’s acts were not merely the result of poor strategy, but that they were the result of errors that no reasonable attorney would make.
 Proof of damage that would not have happened if the attorney had not been negligent is also required.

 If seeking damages, it’s critical to be aware of the statute of limitations.
 According to Florida Statute § 95.11(4)(a), the SOL is within two years, “provided that the period of limitations shall run from the time the cause of action is discovered or should have been discovered with the exercise of due diligence.”
-For more information on filing a legal malpractice claim, please contact us.
+For more information on filing a legal malpractice claim, or to speak with a legal malpractice attorney please contact us.